• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-With his unit left Chełm Lubelski and after 17.09.1939 arrested by the Russians (Chełm Lubelski was captured by the Russians on 25.09.1939 but then — in accordance with Ribbentrop–Molotov pact — on 07.10.1939 Russians handed in the city to the Germans: prob. in this short period was arrested by the Russians).
+Next left Chełm with the army and was arrested by the Russians after September 17, 1939 (Chełm Lubelski was captured by the Russians on 25.09.1939 but — in accordance with Ribbentrop–Molotov pact — on 07.10.1939 Russians handed in the city to the Germans: prob. during this short period was arrested by the Russians).

-Regarded as an officer (wore a borrowed lieutenant's uniform of Border Security Corps) jailed in Szepietówka concentration camp and next moved to Kozielsk concentration camp — prob. in a transport on c.
-11.10.1939 (initially taken to Starobielsk POW camp that was however overcrowded).
+Treated by the Russians as an officer (wore a borrowed lieutenant's uniform of Border Security Corps KOP), imprisoned in the NKVD filtration camp PFL Shepetivka, and later — the transport took place on c.
+11.10.1939 — to the NKVD Kozelsk concentration camp (the camp in Starobilsk, where was initially sent, was however overcrowded).

 alt. details of death